Law firm reception area at dusk. Intake happens before clients walk through the door.

 None of these call patterns align with a 9 AM to 5 PM reception desk.
 Most law firms with a single legal receptionist or a shared admin person are effectively closed for between 60% and 70% of the hours during which their highest-intent prospective clients try to reach them.

 Industry call tracking data across small-to-mid-size law firms in Canadian and US markets shows a consistent pattern: between 34% and 52% of inbound calls arrive outside business hours.
 Among those after-hours callers, voicemail abandonment rates run between 55% and 72%.
-Most of those callers book with a competing firm the same day.
+Many of those callers continue down the search results and book with a competing firm the same day.

-An AI receptionist for a law firm operates on a specific mandate: capture contact information and case details, qualify the matter against the firm's acceptance criteria, route urgent situations appropriately, and book consultations without requiring a lawyer or paralegal to pick up the phone.
+An AI receptionist for a law firm operates on a specific mandate: capture contact information and matter details, screen against the firm's attorney-approved intake criteria, route urgent situations appropriately, and book consultations without requiring a lawyer or paralegal to pick up the phone.

 This sounds simple.
 The execution has specific requirements that generic AI receptionist tools do not always meet.